Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 4. Testing a Breadth of Styles

 We investigated whether the model would perform better on digital styles (Internet aesthetics), modern, or premodern art styles.
-We partitioned the styles into these time periods and colored these ranked styles by category in Figure \ref{fig:stylepartition}.
+We partitioned the styles into these time periods and colored these ranked styles by category in \autoref{fig:stylepartition}.

 We found that digital styles performed the worst, then modern styles, and then premodern styles with aggregate annotator ratings of 2.41, 2.83, and 3.11 respectively.
 Using a Kruskal Wallace test, we found these differences to be highly significant p-value < 0.001.

-We found that this difference between the styles partitioned by time period was significant, and that digital styles performed the worst.
-One potential reason could be the digital styles had more inherent range within their styles.
-Some digital styles such as Tumblr, captured a photographic filter palette, while others such as \textit{cottagecore} and \textit{dark academia} could be represented through a number of other aesthetic forms such as fashion.
-Still others like Disney encompassed a range of visual styles within itself, even though the generations came across colors and lines reminiscent of the Disney Renaissance.
+One potential reason for why digital styles performed the worst could be that the digital styles we covered had more inherent stylistic range.
+Some digital styles such as Tumblr, could be represented by multiple photo filter palettes, while others such as \textit{cottagecore} and \textit{dark academia} could be represented through different aesthetic forms (i.e. an outfit in fashion, a piece of furniture).
+Still other styles like Disney encompassed a range of visual styles within itself, even though the generations came across colors and lines reminiscent of the Disney Renaissance.

-The Internet scale data the model was trained upon could also have retrieved a more varied set of images for the digital styles, owing to the nature of images as digital medium.
-Premodern and modern styles tend to exist in curated collections on digital museum archives, while digital styles exist in ubiquity across the landscape of the Internet.
-Likewise, styles such as Disney and dark academia could have been learned from noisier sets of images than sets of Ukiyo-e or Impressionism paintings.
+Given the results from \autoref{fig:allstyles}, we can see that the model is able to capture an extensive range of styles even if it performs differently dependent upon the nature of the style.
+Many perform well so long as they are not prone to misinterpretation or other aforementioned failure modes.
+We conclude from this experiment the following design guideline: \textbf{when choosing the style of the generation, feel free to try any styles, no matter how niche or broad.}